tariq-hasan/system-design/basic_system_design/distributed_logging.md

   - e.g. large systems like Facebook where billions of events happen per second
   - e.g. situation where we have lots of messages from the same set of events
   - e.g. people commenting on a post, where Person X commented on Person Y’s post, then Person Z commented on Person Y’s post, etc.
-  - Use a sampler service (with a sampling threshold and strategy) that logs only a smaller and representative set of messages from a larger chunk
+  - Use a sampler service (with a sampling threshold and strategy) that logs only a smaller and representative set of messages from a larger chunk.
-  - Categorize the types of messages and apply a filter that identifies the important messages and logs only those messages to the system
+  - Categorize the types of messages and apply a filter that identifies the important messages and logs only those messages to the system.

 <br/>